-Malta's popularity as a yachting destination is reflected in the continous extension of our yacht marinas.
-Hundereds of yacht owners, find our weather, our strategic position and our facilities favourable..
-Yachtsmen come to Malta, they see what we can offer and they are conquered by our hospitality.
+Maltas popularity as a yachting destination is reflected in the continuous extension of our yacht marinas.
+Hundreds of yacht owners, find our weather, our strategic position and our facilities favorable.

-Malta's strategic postiion in the centre of the Mediterranean, Malta as the southermost State of the Euorpean Union, with one of the world's most beautiful natural harbours, accessible to all over Europe through scheduled flights, makes it a natural choce for yachtsmen from near and far away countries.
+Maltas strategic position in the centre of the Mediterranean with one of the worlds most beautiful natural harbours, accessible to all over Europe through scheduled flights, makes it a natural choice for yachtsmen from near and far away countries.

 The mean annual wind speed is 8.8 knots (or nautical mile per hour) or 16.3 km/hr.
 However, there is considerable variation in the monthly averages.
 January shows both the highest wind speed of 14.4 knots or 26.1 km/hr, as well as the highest variability in mean monthly wind speed.
 However, April shows the highest mean wind speed of 10.3 knots (or 19.1 km/hr).

 As for the incidence of peak gusts, January gives the highest mean wind gust with a speed of 47 knots or 87 km/hr.
 The highest variability in wind gusts occurs during October where the wind gust can vary from 24 knots (or 44.5 km/hr) up to 72 knots (or 133.4 km/hr).

 The wind climatology of the Maltese island shows that both March and December have the highest frequency of gale force winds with a total of days, while the lowest frequency occurs during the summer month of July with a total of days.

 The most common wind in all seasons is the North Westerly which blows on an average of around 20.7% of the days in a year.
 Next in frequency are winds blowing from the West.